-Acrylamide is a chemical formed when foods containing starch, such as potatoes and bread, are cooked at temperatures above 120°C. It can be formed when foods are:
+Acrylamide is a chemical formed in starchy foods, such as potatoes and bread, when they are cooked at temperatures above 120°C. It can be produced during a variety of cooking processes;

 Why should you be aware of it

-What you can do to reduce acrylamide in the food you produce
+What can food business operators do to reduce acrylamide in the food ?

-The food manufacturing industry has been doing a great deal of work to identify and implement measures to reduce acrylamide levels in food, including developing ways to limit acrylamide formation in many different foods and processes.
-The new legislation will require food business operators to put in place practical, simple processes to manage acrylamide within their food systems.
+The food production industry has been working hard to identify and introduce measures to reduce acrylamide levels in food, including limiting acrylamide formation in different foods and processes.
+The new legislation will require all affected food business operators to put in place practical, simple processes to manage acrylamide within their processes.

-- aim for a golden yellow colour or lighter when frying, baking, toasting or roasting starchy foods.
-Acrylamide production is dramatically increased when starchy foods are overcooked.
+- you should produce a golden yellow colour or lighter when frying, baking, toasting or roasting foods which contain starch.
+Overcooked foods produce much higher levels of acrylamide.

-- follow the manufacturer’s cooking instructions on the pack when cooking packaged foods such as chips and roast potatoes
+- follow the cooking instructions on packaging when cooking packaged foods.
+These will include frozen chips & fries

-Acrylamide is formed during high temperature cooking.
-The process is called the Maillard reaction.
-Water, sugar and amino acids combine to create a food's characteristic flavour, texture, colour and smell.
-More acrylamide is formed during long cooking times and higher temperatures, than short cooking times and lower temperatures.
+When acrylamide is produced during high temperature cooking, water, sugar and amino acids combine to create a food's distinctive flavour, texture, colour and taste.
+Longer cooking times and higher temperatures, produces more acrylamide than than short cooking times and lower temperatures.

 What do you need to do to comply with the new regulations

-The new regulation (2017/2158) establishes best practice, measures and benchmark levels for the reduction of acrylamide in food.
+The new regulation (2017/2158) specifies best practice, measures and levels for the reduction of acrylamide in food.
 Businesses will be expected to do the following, which will be checked by environmental health officers on inspections.

-- be aware of acrylamide as a food safety hazard and have a general understanding of how acrylamide is formed in the food they produce;
+- ensure staff are aware of acrylamide as a potential food safety hazard and have an understanding of how acrylamide is formed in the business's food.

 < Go Back